prmr/SoftwareDesign/modules/Module-06.md

 * How do the observers learn that there is new information in the model that they need to know about?
 * How do they access this information?

 The answer to the first question is that whenever the model determines that there is a change in the model worth reporting to observers, it cycles through the observers and calls a certain method on them.
 This method has to be defined on the `Observer` interface and is usually called a "callback" because of the inversion of control that it represents.
-We talk of inversion of control because to find out information from the model the observers do not call a method on the model, they instead "wait" for the model to call them.
+We talk of inversion of control because to find out information from the model the observers do not call a method on the model, they instead "wait" for the model to call them (back).
 This is often referred to as the "Hollywood Principle" ("don't call us, we'll call you").
 That is also why the method that is called by the model on the observer is called a "callback".
 The following sequence diagram illustrates what happens when we change the model on the "LuckyNumber" application.

 ![](figures/m06-callbacks1.png)